 3. Switch to a low-foaming cleanser in the morning if you have oily skin

 If you’re wondering how to take care of oily skin in the summer, this tip is for you.
 While some traditional foaming cleansers are a no-go because many can strip the skin, using a gentle, low-foaming cleanser instead of a lotion or balm cleanser in the morning can help you get a somewhat deeper clean and cut through sweat and oil.
-A low-foaming cleanser like Purifying Face Wash is an especially good option after a workout or any activity that causes you to sweat a lot.
+A low-foaming cleanser like with antimicrobial properties is an especially good option after a workout or any activity that causes you to sweat a lot.
 When choosing a foaming cleanser, make sure it’s ‘sulfate-free.’
 I still recommend a lotion-based cleanser in the evening to do the heavy-lifting when it comes to removing makeup and sunscreen from the day.

 4. Use an anti-bacterial body wash to prevent body acne